GuillermoGarrido/mlhLocalHackDay2017/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Types of Items
+1. <b>Weapons</b>

+Weapons can be used to fight the creatures that you will encounter on your quest.
+Different classes have access to different weapons (e.g. Rogues can use daggers), and these weapons can be upgraded as you progress in the game.

+2. **Armor**

 ### Download Link

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/GuillermoGarrido/mlhLocalHackDay2017/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.